San Antonio: Tractor-trailer driver due in court

 "All were victims of ruthless human smugglers indifferent to the well-being of their fragile cargo."

-More than 100 undocumented immigrants may have been sandwiched in the trailer during the journey, US Immigration and Customs Enforcement acting Director Thomas Homan said, citing initial interviews with survivors.
+More than 100 undocumented immigrants may have been stuffed in the trailer during the journey, US Immigration and Customs Enforcement acting Director Thomas Homan said, citing initial interviews with survivors.

 'Irreversible brain damage'